 With all the issues that two people face when divorcing, deciding visitation may be used as a bargaining tool.
 When two parents can't agree on when each sees the child, the child may feel like the center of a tug-of-war.
 By dealing with the issues concerning the children separately and following a few simple guidelines, visitation after divorce can and will run smoothly.

-1. Access to Both Parents
+1. Access to both mom and dad.

 Children who are forced to grow up without free access to both parents usually have problems that show up later.
 Agree that the child will not be used as pawn, but will have quality time with both parents.